jarandmi/React-style-guide/README.md

 - Always self-close tags that have no children

 ##Inline Functions
-- Inline interation with arrow function
+- Inline iteration with arrow function

 ```javascript
 //Example with single parameter (don't use parentheses)